guyhon/ForMyslef_app/README.md

 ### Saving and Changing an Image:

 * Each chat includes an option to save an image URL in Firebase.
-* Users can upload an URL of an image and associate it with the chat.
+* Users can upload a URL of an image and associate it with the chat to display the image next to the chat.
 * Users also have the option to change the image associated with the chat if desired.